Chocó Department: Geography

 The Chocó Department makes up most of the ecoregion known as El Chocó that extends from Panama to Ecuador.

-The municipality of Lloró holds the record for the world’s highest average annual precipitation, measured at 13,300 mm which makes it the wettest place in the world.
+The municipality of Lloró holds the record for the world's highest average annual precipitation, measured at 13,300 mm which makes it the wettest place in the world.
 Three large rivers drain the Chocó Department, the Atrato (which runs north, with tributaries that also flow north), the San Juan, and the Baudó.
 Each has many tributaries.
-The Baudó Mountains on the coast and the inland Cordillera Occidental are cut by low valleys, with an altitude less than 1,000 meters, that form most of the territory.
+The Baudó Mountains on the coast and the inland Cordillera Occidental are cut by low valleys, with an altitude less than 1000 m, that form most of the territory.
 Most of the Chocó is thick rainforest.
 Much of the wood for Colombia's internal consumption is harvested from the Chocó, with a small percentage harvested for export.

 Chocó Department produces the majority of Colombia's significant platinum output (28,359 ounces of platinum in 2011).
 Chocó is also Colombia's top gold-producing region (653,625 ounces in 2011).
 In the late 19th century, it attracted a variety of miners from many countries seeking to make their fortunes in gold.